 - Portable charger: A portable charger can be a lifesaver if your phone runs out of battery.

 - First-aid kit: A first-aid kit is always a good idea, just in case you get hurt or have an emergency.

 - Camera: A camera will help you capture memories of your trip that you can treasure for years to come.

-- Sunscreen: Sunscreen is a must-have item for any vacation, especially if you’re going to be spending time outdoors.
+- Sunscreen: Sunscreen is a must-have item for any vacation, especially if you’re spending time outdoors.
 Be sure to pack sunscreen with an SPF of at least 30 to protect your skin from the sun’s harmful rays.

 - Reusable water bottle: A reusable water bottle is a great way to stay hydrated while on the go.
-Be sure to fill it up with water before you leave for your trip, and pack some extra bottles in case you run out.
+Be sure to fill it with water before leaving for your trip, and pack some extra bottles in case you run out.